JuliaDynamics/ConcurrentSim.jl/README.md

 #### Todo

-* Integration of stiff ODE
+* Integration of stiff ODE.
-* Extension to PDE by method of lines Integration
+* Extension to PDE by method of lines Integration.

 #### Authors